 - Roof material: The construction material used for the roof of the building.
 Different types of roofs have different levels of protection from severe winds.

 - Building Face Direction: The wind damage varies based on the predominant angle between the oncoming wind and the orientation of the building and rooftop.

-- Wind Gust Direction: The predominant direction that strong wind gusts typically reach the property.
+- Wind Gust Direction: The predominant direction in that strong wind gusts typically reach the property.